FUELNG-x-SDS/OCR/README.md

 - LNG_prototype_postgress_upload.py
 - LNG_prototype_query.py

+MAKE SURE TO DOWNLOAD IMAGEMAGICK FOR PDF CONVERSION

 LNG_prototype.py
 -Only takes a PDF (use mock data from turag)
 >Takes in PDF, OCR operation, Output as excel